• home

 After the player’s advocate spends an hour extolling the virtues of the player and making arguments to support the player’s salary submission, the club takes it turn, and for 60 minutes tells why the player is not as good as he thinks he is and why he is not deserving of the salary he’s requesting.
 Along the way the club will expose every wart on the player’s body of work.
 It’s not a happy time for the player.
 After all, who would enjoy being in a room full of people and having their employer tell all of the reasons why you are not a good employee?
 Who among us would like hearing, sometimes in gruesome detail, how your performance was lacking over the past year or even ever since you joined the company?

 Once the initial presentations are completed, things heat up, as both sides take shots in rebuttal at the other’s presentation.
 Unlike the first half of the hearing, which is largely a scripted affair presented from material months in the making, rebuttal consists of arguments developed and refined over the past two hours.
 Additional exhibits are presented during rebuttal, but they are dealt with at a rapid pace – after all, it’s hard to rebut in 30 minutes what the other side took 60 minutes to present.
 You cannot cover in rebuttal every point made by the other side in its case-in-chief, but you can go out trying.
-Nothing is left in the tank because the last hour of the hearing is the parties’ last chance to persuade the salary arbitration 8arbitration panel.
+Nothing is left in the tank because the last hour of the hearing is the parties’ last chance to persuade the arbitration panel.

 Once the last word is spoken, the parties, all of whom are a bit worked up by now, play nice before the arbitrators and shake hands, telling each other “Nice job,” while sometimes thinking other thoughts not suitable for print.
 The parties then thank the arbitrators, gather up their materials and leave the room.
 All that is left is to await the panel’s decision, which must be given within 24 hours of the hearing’s conclusion.